-I spend most of the day yesterday strolling around in Kanda and Akihabara.
+I spent most of the day yesterday strolling around in Kanda and Akihabara.
 I was looking to buy a new camera, so Yodobashi Akiba (the largest electronics shop in Tokyo) was the destination for my strolling, but before I went there, I had my first bowl of ramen on this trip, and what a bowl!

 I’ve had spicy miso ramen before, but never the way they make it at Kikanbo.
 You think Japanese food isn’t spicy?
 Then think again.